Support Groups and Meetings

 AA meetings take place in St Patrick’s University Hospital (SPUH).
 Closed meetings are for AA members or for people who have difficulties with alcohol and wish to stop drinking.
 Open meetings are for anyone, including family or friends of someone with alcohol difficulties or people considering joining AA, and shares information about AA and how it works.

-• From 4 February, the Thursday closed meeting will move to Wednesdays at 7.30pm in Room F.
+• There is a closed beginners meeting on Wednesdays at 7.30pm in Room F.

 OCD Ireland